tedwardlewu/Tunary-Song-Identifier/README.md

-This is a side project between Edward (Haoming) Wu and Justin Fang.
-This project focuses on the front-end application, audio recording/handling, and the logic to communicate with the AudD API to display results.
 A static front-end application that demonstrates the integration of a third-party audio recognition API to identify music from recorded samples, displaying relevant information.

 ## API Credit